hopo28/BEDROOM_CLOCK/README.md

 =============
 Designed to be used with 3x adafruit neopixel 8x8 grids, an RTC, and and LDR configurable through serial port

+Planned additions include WiFi connectivity with an esp8266